spyderxyz/BITZXIER-Privacy-Policy/README.md

 We never sell, rent, or share your data with third parties.

 🧠 Message Monitoring
-BITZXIER monitors messages in real time to detect and respond to:
+SOWARD monitors messages in real time to detect and respond to:

 Spam, flooding, or repeated content.